gcedo/rlatex/README.md

 *    `--language`, set to english as default
 *    `--date`, set to \today as default
 *    `--packages` allows you to add extra packages.
+*    `--template` allows you to use a template to set up the project.
+Use the `templates` command to show the available templates.

 The --sections option allows multiple values, but it cannot preceed the project name.